tanishkakirtankar/smart-ai-path-finder/README.md

 BFS explores nodes level by level using a queue.

-For an unweighted grid, BFS can find the shortest path.
+Since the grid uses equal movement costs, BFS can find the shortest path when a path exists.

 ### 2. Depth-First Search (DFS)

 DFS explores one path deeply before backtracking.

-DFS uses a stack and can find a valid path, but the path may not always be the shortest.
+DFS uses a stack and can find a valid path, but it does not guarantee the shortest path.

 ### 3. A* Search

-A* uses the following evaluation function:
+A* is an informed search algorithm that uses the following evaluation function:

 ```text
 f(n) = g(n) + h(n)